 Citrus

-Grapefruit, lemon and lime are delicious in infused water.
-Lemon activates key detox enzymes in the liver to help you flush out your system.
+Grapefruit, lemon, and lime are delicious in infused water.
+Lemon activates key detox enzymes in the liver to help flush your system.
 To add some zing to infused water, consider grapefruit.
-One of the giants of the citrus family, grapefruit is an excellent source of antioxidant vitamin C. It is also a great source of carotenoids: a pre-curser to vitamin A, potassium, and vitamin B1.

 Ruby red and pink grapefruits also contain lycopene–good for your prostates, fellas!

-Peel your citrus slices if you’ll be infusing for more than 4 hours or the rind can make the water taste bitter.
+Peel your citrus slices if you'll be infusing for more than 4 hours, or the rind can make the water taste bitter.

 Flavor combinations: